 Sopa de Trigo stand – a traditional Wheat Soup stand

 The Portuguese Sopa de Trigo is made of wheat, red beans, pumpkin, potatoes and sweet potatoes, boiled with pork ribs and lean meat.
 I hope that like last time, and entire “historic” soup stand will be dedicated to it.
-On that stand, just for a couple of euro, we were able to order a portion of soup and a delicious, warm garlic bread “Bolo de Caco“ from local cooks dressed in traditional clothes.
+On that stand, just for a couple of euros, we were able to order a portion of soup and a delicious, warm garlic bread “Bolo de Caco“ from local cooks dressed in traditional clothes.
 This was not only a place to eat soup, it was sort of a “mini open-air museum” showing the life of the inhabitants of Madeira villages in the past.

 This place starts serving Sopa de Trigo with freshly baked garlic bread Bolo de Caco from 26th of December.
 It is popular among tourists, but also local residents.
 At some points, lines to that stand were extremely long and frequently we had to share a table with other tourists.
-I really hope that we will find the same Sopa de Trigo stand also this year.

 Noite do Mercado – Market Night in Funchal